-17. It appeared that imported goods declared as "Ground Colemanite (B_2O_3 40%) Natural Boron Ore" by M/s.Astron appeared to be a Concentrate of Natural Calcium Borate.
-However, M/s.Astron had deliberately mis-declared the description as "Ground Colemanite (B_2O_3 40%) Natural Boron Ore" instead of "Concentrates of Natural Calcium Borate" or "Concentrates of Boron Ore" and wrongly claimed and availed the benefit of exemption under Sr.No.113 of Customs Notification No.12/2012-Cus dated 17.03.2012 and Sr.No.130 of Customs Notification No.50/2017 dated 30.06.2017 for the period from 18.03.2016 to 30.06.2017 and 01.07.2017 to 29.12.2020 respectively.
-The mis-declaration was knowingly and deliberately made with intention to evade Customs Duty amounting to Rs.
-3,21,51,370/- as detailed in Annexures A/1, A/2, A/3, A/4, A/5, A/6 and consolidated in Annexure-A/7 for the period 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and 2020-21 [up to 29.12.2020].
-The process and literature discussed by Etimaden on their website in respect of Ground Colemanite clearly shows that after mining from open quarry, enrichment in Concentrator Plant has been done and content of B_2O_3 enhanced from 27%-32% to 41% to make it usable and after passing through crushing and grinding processes and packing, it is sold in Powder form.
-Therefore, M/s.Astron despite knowing that the goods declared as Boron Ore imported by them were in fact Ore Concentrate, wrongly claimed and availed the benefit of the above mentioned notification which was available only to Boron Ore.
-By the aforesaid acts of willful misstatement and suppression of facts, M/s.
-Astron had short-paid the applicable Customs Duty.
-Also, the subject imported goods appear to be classifiable under Chapter Tariff Heading No.25280030 whereas they have willfully mis-classified the same under Chapter Tariff Heading No.25280090.
-It appeared that it was not the case where importer was not aware of the nature and appropriate classification of goods.
-However, the importer has willfully mis-declared the description to evade payment of Custom Duty and also mis-classified the goods to evade payment of Customs Duty by self-assessing the same under Chapter Tariff Heading No.25280090 for claiming the benefit of Customs Notification No.50/2017 dated 30.06.2017 (Serial No.130).
-Hence, the provisions of Section 28(4) of the Customs Act, 1962 for invoking extended period to demand the Customs duty not paid is clearly attracted in this case.
-The differential duties on imports are liable to be demanded and recovered from them under Section 28(4) of the Customs Act, 1962 along with applicable interest under Section 28AA of Customs Act, 1962.
+17.1 It appears that imported goods declared as "Ground Colemanite (B_2O_3 40%) Natural Boron Ore" by the Noticee is a concentrate of Natural Calcium Borate.
+However, the Noticee had wilfully mis-declared the description as "Ground Colemanite (B_2O_3 40%) Natural Boron Ore" instead of "Concentrates of Natural Calcium Borate" or "Concentrates of Boron Ore" and wrongly claimed and availed the benefit of exemption Notification No. 50/2017 dated 30.06.2017 and erstwhile Notification No. 12/2012-Cus dated 17.03.2012 as amended.
+By way of wrongly declaring Ground Colemanite, B_2O_3 40% as Boron Ore, the importer has wrongly availed the exemption available only to Boron Ore knowingly and deliberately with intention to evade Customs duty amounting to Rs.
+56,67,151/- as detailed in Annexures A-1, A-2, A-3, A-4, A-5 & A-6 for the period 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and 2020-21 [up to 17.05.2020] respectively.
+The fact that Ground Colemanite B_2O_3 40% imported by them are in fact concentrate of Natural Calcium Borate is suppressed which is clearly evident from the process and literature discussed by M/s ETiMADEN on their website in respect of Ground Colemanite wherein they have clearly stated that after mining from open quarry, enrichment in concentrator plant has been done and enhanced content of B_2O_3 from 27%-32% to make it usable and after passing through crushing and grinding processes and packing, sold in Powder form.
+Therefore, the Noticee, despite knowing that the goods declared as Boron Ore imported by them are in fact Ore Concentrate, wrongly claimed and availed the benefit of the above mentioned notification which is available only to Boron Ore.
+By the aforesaid acts of willful mis statement and suppression of facts, the Noticee had short-paid the applicable Customs Duty and other allied duties/taxes by way of deliberate mis-representation, willful mis-statement and suppression of facts in order to evade the differential duty leading to revenue loss to the government exchequer.
+Also, the subject imported goods appear to be classifiable under tariff item No. 25280030 whereas the importer appears to have willfully mis-classified the same under tariff item no. 25280090.
+It appears that it is not the case where importer was not aware of the nature and appropriate classification of goods.
+However, the importer has willfully mis-declared the description to evade payment of Custom Duty and also mis-classified the goods to evade payment of Customs duty by self-assessing the same under CTH 28250090.
+This was done by wrongly claiming the benefit of Notification No. 50/2017-Cus dated 30.06.2017 (Serial No. 130), paying NIL BCD, as the said goods appear to be 'Concentrates of Natural Borate' instead of 'Natural Boron Ore'.
+Hence, the provisions of Section 28(4) of Customs Act, 1962 for invoking extended period to demand the evaded duty is clearly attracted in this case.
+The differential Duties on imports are liable to be demanded and recovered from them under Section 28(4) of Customs Act, 1962 along with applicable interest under Section 28AA of Customs Act, 1962.